 Food allergies can be as scary to new parents as the monster under the bed might be for Baby.
-But the worries with allergies can’t be solved as easily as figuring out which relative is letting him watch scary movies when they babysit.
-Food allergies are a very real danger that affect one out of every twenty-five children in the U.S. Introducing Baby to new foods should be an exploration of his new taste-buds, but worrying about allergies can cut into the fun of that adventure.
+But the worries with allergies can’t be solved as easily as figuring out which relative is letting them watch scary movies when they babysit.
+Food allergies are a very real danger that affect one out of every twenty-five children in the U.S. Introducing Baby to new foods should be an exploration of their new taste-buds, but worrying about allergies can cut into the fun of that adventure.

 Common wisdom about the right time to introduce Baby to allergenic foods has evolved significantly over the past few years.
 It used to be generally accepted that highly allergenic foods should be introduced later.
 The idea was that babies who were a little older would be better prepared to handle an allergic reaction, and that waiting might reduce the chance of allergies.
 However, a 2013 study, supported by other data since, suggests that introducing allergenic foods like eggs, fish, and peanuts within Baby’s first 4 to 6 months could actually reduce the risk of food allergies, even if there is a family history of them.
 The American Academy of Pediatrics, no longer recommends waiting to introduce these foods.